-Bigg Boss 12: Why The Makers Are Planning To Get Katrina Kaif As Co-host For Salman Khan’s Show?
+Bigg Boss 12: Why Are The Makers Planning To Get Katrina Kaif To Co-host Salman Khan’s Reality Show?

 Salman & Katrina

 Katrina Kaif had been on the show to promote her film in the previous season.
 The viewers loved their chemistry on stage.
-If she will be seen as co-host on the show, then it will be a treat for the fans.
+If she will be seen as a co-host on the show, then it will be a treat for the fans.

 Sanaya Irani Says Being Part Of Bollywood Film Fanaa Was A Mistake, But Why?